IvyDowling/TF2MapParser/README.md

  Y wall: x = Wx y = Wz
 Only one door can be placed per wall of the room**

+#to make a barrier in the map, type
+barr x y xs ys

 #To make the map rotationally symmetrical, type:
 mirror

+Java's Scanner class is used so white-space on a single line is no big deal Comments are made by including the '#' sign at the beginning of a line
+#In general

+SKYBOX
+- Acts as the reference for the mirroring process
+- Holds each of the following elements

 SPIRES
 - Are always rectangles